marcglasberg/fast_immutable_collections/README.md

 lockConfig();
 ```

+If you leave it on, you can configure auto-flush to happen after you use a collection a few times.
+And you also can configure it to flush at most once per asynchronous gap.

-Auto-flush is an advanced topic, and you don't need to understand this at all to use the immutable collections.
+Auto-flush is an advanced topic,
+and you don't need to read the following detailed explanation at all to use the immutable collections.
-However, in case you want to tweak the auto-flush configuration, here goes a detailed explanation.
+However, in case you want to tweak the auto-flush configuration, here it goes:

+### Sync Auto-flush

+If your auto-flush is set to occur synchronously:

-Each collection will keep a `counter` variable which starts at `0`
+Each collection keeps a `counter` variable which starts at `0`
-and is incremented each time some collection methods are used, as long as `counter >= 0`.
+and is incremented each time some collection methods are called.
 As soon as this counter reaches a certain value called the `refreshFactor`,
+the collection is flushed.

+### Async Auto-flush

+If your auto-flush is set to occur asynchronously:

+If you take a collection and add or remove a lot of items synchronously,
+no flushing will take place.

+Each collection still keeps a `counter` variable which starts at `0`,
+but it will be incremented during methods calls only while `counter >= 0`.
+As soon as this counter reaches a certain value called the `refreshFactor`,
 the collection is marked for flushing.

+But after the asynchronous gap, as soon as you try to get, add or remove an item from it,
+it will flush automatically.

 There is also a global counter called an `asyncCounter` which starts at `1`.
 When a collection is marked for flushing,